SK20B/resume-analyzer/README.md

+# resume-analyzer
-📄 Resume Classification using NLP & Logistic Regression This project focuses on classifying resumes into various job categories using Natural Language Processing (NLP) techniques and a Logistic Regression model.
+ Resume Classification using NLP & Logistic Regression This project focuses on classifying resumes into various job categories using Natural Language Processing (NLP) techniques and a Logistic Regression model.
 The goal is to automate resume screening by identifying the category of a resume, such as Data Science, HR, Sales, etc.

 📦 Libraries Used
+pandas
-pandas, numpy – Data manipulation
+numpy – Data manipulation
 matplotlib, seaborn – Visualization

 nltk – Text preprocessing and tokenization